We're glad you're here! This page will help connect you to resources that may be helpful as you prepare to begin your

-- Reviewed the major/minor/certificate information sheet(s) for the program(s) you are interested in exploring.
+- Reviewed the programs and course offerings for the program(s) you are interested in exploring.

 - Written down a list of questions to ask your academic advisor.

 - Reviewed the first-year courses.

 - Added your anticipated courses to your shopping cart.
 Don't remember how to do this?
-Here is some additional help (PDF).
+Review this video.

-- To access Zoom, go to my.pitt.edu and search for Zoom.
-Login to Zoom on your device using the "Sign in with SSO" option, enter the doman pitt.zoom.us, and login on the follwing page with your Pitt username and password.
-Be sure to click on the link included in your appointment confirmation email to initiate the Zoom meeting just prior to your scheduled appointment.
-You will be entered into a waiting room and your advisor will admit you into the meeting when it is time to begin.
+- Set up your Zoom account by following these instructions from Pitt IT.
+Be sure to click on the link included in your appointment confirmation email to initiate the Zoom meeting just prior to your scheduled appointment time.
+You will be entered into the waiting room, and your advisor will admit you when it is time to begin.